-MRI stretchers, also called MRI Conditional stretchers or MRI gurneys, are specialized transport devices designed for patient safety in MRI environments.
-Unlike standard stretchers, MRI Conditional stretchers are engineered to function safely under specific MRI conditions without being affected by the magnetic field or interfering with imaging.
+MRI stretchers, also called MR Conditional stretchers or MRI gurneys, are specialized transport devices designed for patient safety in MRI environments.
+Unlike standard stretchers, MR Conditional stretchers are engineered to function safely under specific MRI conditions without being affected by the magnetic field or interfering with imaging.
 Hospitals, imaging centers, and outpatient clinics rely on these stretchers to improve workflow, reduce risk, and ensure patient comfort.

-For a detailed comparison of the best MRI stretchers on the market, see: Top 5 MRI Conditional Stretchers in 2025 [With Pricing].
+For a detailed comparison of the best MRI stretchers on the market, see: Top 5 MR Conditional Stretchers in 2025 [With Pricing].

-An MRI Conditional stretcher is a patient transport device designed to safely operate only under defined MRI conditions.
-Unlike MR Safe items, which are safe in all MRI environments, MRI Conditional stretchers must be used within specified magnetic field strengths, RF exposure levels, and spatial gradients.
+An MR Conditional stretcher is a patient transport device designed to safely operate only under defined MR conditions.
+Unlike MR Safe items, which are safe in all MRI environments, MR Conditional stretchers must be used within specified magnetic field strengths, RF exposure levels, and spatial gradients.
 MRI Med stretchers are tested to comply with ASTM F2503 standards, providing clear labeling on MR Conditional conditions.

 MRI Med stretchers, like the Adjustable Height Stretcher, are built with non-magnetic stainless, aluminum, and polymer components, ensuring they pose no risk of magnetic attraction, heating, or functional interference during MRI scans.